 As the name suggests, antioxidants - nutrients such as vitamins C and E, selenium, mixed carotenes and dozens more - counter oxidative stress.
 That's why we need dietary antioxidants every day.

 However, as part of a wholesale re-imagining of the Weil Vitamin Advisor in early 2014, I along with my scientific advisory team have decided to suspend offering the separate antioxidant formula supplement.
-Instead, we're including whole food-based antioxidants such as vitamin C and selenium in the multivitamins that are now part of the Advisor's core recommendations.
+Instead, we're including antioxidants such as vitamin C and selenium in the multivitamins that are now part of the Advisor's core recommendations.
 This allows us to lower the total number of supplements in a typical recommendation, which makes taking them daily more convenient and comfortable.

 While taking supplements to reduce oxidative stress has value, the new Weil Vitamin Advisor has also been reconfigured to focus on reducing inappropriate levels of whole-body inflammation.
 In simple terms, inflammation is the body's attempt at self-protection from injury or infection - we've all seen it as redness or swelling around a cut or bruise.
 But when inflammation spreads too far or lasts too long, it can cause damage in its own right, and raise the risk of disease.
 Modern life - characterized by processed foods, stress and sedentary lifestyles - has, unfortunately, made inappropriate levels of inflammation quite common.
 I have spoken about the role of inflammation in modern health in my books and it was the underlying reasons I developed the Anti-Inflammatory Diet Pyramid.